-Although special attention was given to this degree program for transfer to the University of Arizona, it will transfer to Arizona State University and Northern Arizona University as well.
+Special attention was given to this degree program for transfer to the University of Arizona.
 Students should follow the requirements of the upper division school to which they plan to transfer.
+Admission to the College of Education at the University of Arizona is competitive.
+Students should meet with the education advisor to obtain transfer information for the university of their choice.
+Students may transfer 72 credits to the

-ADMISSION TO THE COLLEGE OF EDUCATION AT THE UNIVERSITY OF ARIZONA IS COMPETITIVE.
-STUDENTS SHOULD MEET WITH THE EDUCATION FACULTY ADVISOR TO OBTAIN TRANSFER INFORMATION FOR THE UNIVERSITY OF THEIR CHOICE.
-Students may transfer 72 credits to the University of Arizona but may only transfer 64 credits to Arizona State University and Northern Arizona University.
+University of Arizona but may only transfer 64 credits to Arizona State University and Northern Arizona University.